cwpearson/nvidia-performance-tools/coalescing/README.md

-# Coalescing Examples
+# Coalescing

-Examples for measuring memory coalescing in Nsight Compute
+Examples for measuring memory access efficiency using Nsight Compute.

 To really see this in Nsight Compute, you need at least 2019.5.
 Earlier versions do not show requested command line profiler metrics.